Importing Scan Results

 SARIF results containing multiple locations will be split into duplicate results,

 one for each location.
-If multiple codeFlows
+If multiple codeFlows are specified and

 none have a sink matching the result location, the codeFlow